FarhanAliRaza/django-repl/README.md

 Django Playground is an experimental browser-based IDE that runs Django using Pyodide (Python in WebAssembly).
 This is a first version exploring what's possible with Django in the browser - no server required.

-⚠️ **Experimental Status**: This is an early prototype.
-Core Django features like views, templates, and URL routing work, but advanced features like migrations, ORM models, and database operations have not been tested yet.
+⚠️ **Experimental Status**: This is an early prototype exploring what's possible with Django in the browser.
+Core features work well, but some advanced functionality may have edge cases.

 ## Features